Prostate Cancer

 A little bit of tiredness but that's about all.
 Apparently it affects people in different ways but all I experienced was a little bit of tiredness.
 I was still working at that time and my Governor didn't mind me going up there every morning and I was still able to carry on working in the afternoons but it wasn't physical work it was part mental work and part working with your hands because I used to repair fountain pens.

-*Newer hormone therapies such as bicalutamide (Casodex) are suitable for non-metastatic disease and it does not lower testosterone so patients should not become as lethargic or fatigued.
+*Newer hormone therapies such as bicalutamide (Casodex) are suitable for non-metastatic disease and it does not lower testosterone levels, so people are not as likely to become lethargic or as fatigued.

 Copyright © 2024 University of Oxford.
 All rights reserved.